 Visit the Dollar General Gift Center for all your last-minute gift needs.
 And be sure to like Dollar General on Facebook for special offers and more!

 And now for a few wrapping tips to help you get all those presents wrapped before Christmas:

 1. Just get started.

 If you suffer from wrapping overwhelm, it can be tempting to keep putting it off until you have time to wrap all of the gifts.
 Don’t listen to your inner perfectionist.
-Instead, start right away, wrapping a few gifts at a time so you’re not stuck wrapping all night on Christmas Eve!
+Instead, start wrapping a few gifts at a time, so you’re not stuck wrapping all night on Christmas Eve!

 2. Consider a color key.

 To make gifts easier to sort, consider using a color key.
-I know families who wrap each child’s gift in a different type of paper and leave off the gift tags altogether, but you could also use this method to differentiate which gifts go to which family gathering, which should be opened on Christmas Eve, etc.
+I know families who wrap each child’s gift in a different type of paper and leave off the gift tags altogether.
+Still, you could also use this method to differentiate which gifts go to which family gatherings should be opened on Christmas Eve, etc.

 3. Don’t be afraid to use gift bags.

 For odd-shaped gifts, gift bags are your friend.
 Add a little tissue paper, and you’re done.
 Much easier than trying to wrap them!